 A complete guide to OCR A-Level Physics

 OCR A-Level Physics A (specification H556) is one of the two A-Level physics routes offered by OCR.
-It is a linear two-year course assessed across three written papers at the end of Year 13, plus a Pass/Fail practical endorsement run by your teachers.
+It is a linear two-year course assessed across three written papers at the end of Year 13, plus a Pass or Not Classified practical endorsement run by your teachers.
 The qualification is built around six modules that move from foundations through to cosmology.

 This guide walks through each paper, the content of each module, how the 12 Practical Activity Groups appear in the exam, and the revision techniques that lift OCR physics grades.
 If you are deciding between OCR Physics A (H556) and OCR Physics B Advancing Physics (H557), this guide covers Physics A, the more widely taught of the two.